-As an ethical and responsible manufacturer of wet wipes, it’s our mission to be offering solutions that help to reduce your environmental impact.
+As an ethical and responsible manufacturer of wet wipes, it’s our mission to be offer solutions which help reduce environmental impact.
 We commit to:

-- 100% organic cotton cloths, no plastics!
+- No plastics!
 Not many people realise that wipes are usually made from polyester or a blend of plastic and viscose materials.
 These single-use plastic wipes are just adding to the increasing plastic burden in our oceans or on land.
 Natracare wipes are 100% biodegradable.

 - A plant-based formula, with organic essential oils, all certified by the Soil Association.
 We already know that toxic chemicals can be aggressive for the skin, but what about the environmental footprint?
 The production and disposal of synthetic preservatives allows unwanted chemicals to enter our water system and therefore into the food chain.
-To find out more about this process of bioaccumulation, see this explanation by soap manufacturer Lush.
+To find out more about this process of bioaccumulation, check out this video.

 Remember, only 3ps should be flushed down the toilet: Pee, Poo and (toilet) Paper

 Image Credit: Natalie Fee’s Ted Talk

 You’ll see on the supermarket shelves many types of wipe claim to be “flushable”.
 It’s important to note that water authorities don’t agree with these claims.
 The wipes might disappear from your sight but sadly they don’t break down, causing blockages that are costing UK taxpayers £100 million a year!